 The election of each nominee for Director requires a plurality of votes cast.
-Accordingly, abstentions and Broker non-votes will not affect the outcome of the election.
-The affirmative vote of the holders of a majority of the votes cast is required for the approval of (i) adoption of the Stock Option Program (provided that the total vote cast on the proposal represents over 50% in interest of all shares of Common Stock entitled to vote thereon) and (ii) appointment of the Auditors.
+The affirmative vote of the holders of a majority of the votes cast is required for the approval of (i) adoption of the Stock Option Program and (ii) appointment of the Auditors.
 Approval of the proposed amendment to the Company's Amended and Restated Certificate of Incorporation requires the affirmative vote of the majority of the votes of the outstanding shares entitled to vote.
-On these matters the abstentions will have the same effect as a negative vote.
-Because Broker non-votes will not be treated as shares that are present and entitled to vote with respect to a specific proposal a Broker non-vote will have no effect on the outcome.
+In all cases abstentions and Broker $\,$ Shares that are not voted will not be included in determining the number of votes cast.
 The Company has appointed an inspector to act at the Annual Meeting who shall: (1) ascertain the number of shares outstanding and the voting powers of each; (2) determine the shares represented at the Annual Meeting and the validity of the proxies and ballots; (3) count all votes and ballots; (4) determine and retain for a reasonable period a record of the disposition of any challenges made to any determinations by such inspector; and (5) certify his determination of the number of shares represented at the Annual Meeting and his count of all votes and ballots.

-Dr. Felix Zandman and a revocable trust created by Mr. Alfred Slaner by an agreement dated January 15, 1987 beneficially own in the aggregate 64.3% of the total voting power of the Company's shares and intend to vote FOR the election of the eleven nominees as Directors, FOR the adoption of the Stock Option Program, FOR the approval of the amendment to the Company's Amended and Restated Certificate of Incorporation and FOR the approval of the appointment of the Auditors.
+Dr. Felix Zandman and a revocable trust created by Mr. Alfred Slaner by an agreement dated January 15, 1987 beneficially own in the aggregate 64.3% of the total voting power of the Company's shares and intend to vote FOR the election of the eleven nominees as Directors, FOR the adoption of the Stock Option Program, FOR the approval of the amendment to the Company's Amended and Restated Certificate of Incorporation and

+FOR the approval of the appointment of the Auditors.
 Such shares are sufficient to approve each proposal regardless of how the other shares are voted.